gianluca-mascolo/firecracker-ansible/README.md

 ## About

-This project is a personal research about firecracker and Microvms.
-It contains an Ansible playbook used to start one or more virtual machines described by a configuration file
+This project is a personal research about Firecracker and Microvms.
+It contains an Ansible playbook used to start one or more virtual machines described by a configuration file.

 ## Requirements